MultiCraft/repixture/mods/rp_mobs/API.md

 The heart of this mod are tasks.
 A task is a single defined goal that a mob has to achieve in some manner.
 Every task can either succeed or fail.
 Tasks include high-level goals such as "find and eat food", "flee from the player", "kill the player", "roam randomly", etc.

 Additionally, every task consists of a number of microtasks.
 These are intended for more low-level and simple activities such as "go to point XYZ", "jump", "attack in direction A".
+Microtasks are executed sequentially and can either succeed or fail.
+If a microtask fails, the task it is part of will end.
+If all microtasks in a task have finished, the task also ends.

 To use tasks, they must be initialized by calling `rp_mobs.init_tasks` in `on_activate` and be handled (i.e. executed) every step by calling `rp_mobs.handle_tasks` in `on_step`.